UmaeerH/DIG5127/README.md

 Private Repo for our 2nd year project

 ## 📂 Files to include:
-- Static HTML
+- PHP/HTML pages
 - CSS Styling
 - Javascript file
 - Images/graphics used, in a resources folder
-- PHP
+- PHP configuration
 - SQL database generation and seeding code